 CBP seizes over 150 pounds of black market bologna

+CBP seizes more than 150 pounds of black market bologna

-Border patrol agents seized over 150 pounds of bologna at the El Paso, Texas entry port on Thursday.
+U.S. Customs and Border Protection agricultural specialists seized more than 150 pounds of bologna at the El Paso, Texas entry port this week, officials announced Friday

-U.S. Customs and Border Protection seized over 14 rolls of Mexican bologna because it is a prohibited product due to its pork content.
-Pork products have the potential to introduce foreign animal diseases to the U.S. pork industry, according to a CBP release.
+CBP says Mexican bologna is a prohibited product due to its pork content.
+Pork products from overseas could introduce foreign animal diseases to the U.S. pork industry.

-A CBP officer stopped a Chevrolet pickup truck with a Texas license plate which had entered the port from Mexico.
+The agency said one of its officers stopped a Chevrolet pickup truck with a Texas license plate that had entered the port from Mexico.
 The officer spotted red rolls in the rear seat of the truck and asked the driver what they contained.
 The driver said he had frozen rolls of turkey ham.

 TRUMP ADMINISTRATION BEGINS SENDING MIGRANTS TO GUATEMALA AS PART OF 'SAFE THIRD PARTY' AGREEMENT

 CBP officers selected the vehicle for a second examination and found the substance to be the contraband deli meat weighing 154 pounds.
-The hotly contested sandwich topping was seized and destroyed and the driver was released.
+The hotly contested sandwich filler was seized and destroyed and the driver was released.

 BIDEN HECKLED OVER OBAMA-ERA DEPORTATIONS, TELLS PROTESTER 'YOU SHOULD VOTE FOR TRUMP'